Cog-Creators/Red-DiscordBot/docs/framework_audio.rst

 .. note:: This class handles the lavalink server subprocess.
 While the properties provided by this class may be useful,
-          one shouldn't interact with any other function since starting of the server and dealing with the jar is handled by :py:meth:`Audio.initialize`.
-Shutting down is handled by :py:meth:`Audio.stop`
+          one shouldn't interact with any other function since starting of the server and dealing with the jar is handled by :py:meth:`audio.initialize`.
+Shutting down is handled by :py:meth:`audio.shutdown`

 .. autoclass:: redbot.core.audio.ServerManager
     :members: